 Go Here for Annotation 1-25

-(e) Cases docketed with the Trials Division are subject to review by the Chief Administrative Law Judge who shall determine whether the case should proceed at the Trials Division or removed to the Hearings Division.
+(e) Each case docketed with the Trials Division is subject to review by the Chief Administrative Law Judge who shall determine whether the case shall proceed at the Trials Division or be removed to the Hearings Division.

 Go Here for Annotation 1-26

 (a) When a case is placed on either the trial calendar or the conference calendar, and within the time provided in § 1-26(d), if applicable, the party that placed the case on the calendar must serve each other party with notice of the following: the date, time and place of the trial or conference and whether the OATH Trials Division has determined if it will be held in person or by remote means; each party's right to representation by an attorney or other representative at the trial or conference; the requirement that a person representing a party at the trial or conference must file a notice of appearance with OATH prior to the trial or conference; and, in a notice of a trial served by the petitioner, the fact that failure of the respondent or an authorized representative of the respondent to appear at the hearing may result in a declaration of default, and a waiver of the right to a trial or other disposition against the respondent.
 The notice may be served personally, by mail, or, upon consent of the parties, by e-mail, and appropriate proof of service must be maintained.
 A copy of the notice of conference, with proof of service, must be filed with OATH at or before the commencement of the conference.
 A copy of the notice of trial, with proof of service, must be filed with OATH at or before the commencement of the trial.